The rise of big business

 The big shift

 By the 1970s the system was under strain.
 High government spending to support both military operations and social programs fed inflation.
 The economic recovery of Europe and Japan increased international competition and eroded business profits.
+Oil producing nations combined to raise prices, further feeding inflation.
 Advances in transportation and communications fostered a global economy in which businesses could escape national regulations and taxes by moving operations abroad.

 As a response, "neo-liberal" political forces in both the Republican and Democratic Parties began to dismantle the elements of the social compromise in order to free U.S. capitalism from regulations and cut tax rates on business and the wealthy.
 In the meantime wages have stagnated, economic inequality has grown, and citizens have felt increasingly powerless over the direction the nation has been heading.